 If the share price goes down

 With spread betting, you won’t have to pay any tax on your profits, or commission to open the position.
-You’ll have to pay funding charges if you keep your position open overnight, however.
+However, you’ll have to pay funding charges if you keep your position open overnight.

 If the share price goes up